-Pest problems can be reported online via our Service Desk, or you can call us on ext 6000 or 020 8392 6000 between 8am and 6pm Monday to Friday.
-This includes ants, wasp nests and any other pest issues that may be noticed.
+Pest problems should be reported online via a Service Desk ticket. https://servicedesk.roehampton.ac.uk/support/tickets/new This includes ants, wasp nests and any other pest issues that may be noticed.

 Urgent issues will be reported to our pest control company straight away on a weekday and will generally be dealt with the same day.
 If this is not possible due to the time of reporting, domestic staff will usually be able to take some corrective action until the specialists can attend.